greenboxal/doggohub/doc/administration/reply_by_email_postfix_setup.md

 ## Done!

 If all the tests were successful, Postfix is all set up and ready to receive email!
-Continue with the [Reply by email](./README.md) guide to configure GitLab.
+Continue with the [Reply by email](./README.md) guide to configure DoggoHub.

 ---